JamesWoolfenden/terraform-aws-budget/README.md

 }
 ```

-The module uses 2 objects:
+The module reference uses 2 objects, budget and notification, from the example data:

 ```HCL
 budget={